 It is the rest of the movie, the parts where the detectives play no significant role, that the movie really engages us.
-When the movie begins, it is clear that Charlie Oakley has just killed another widow, after first getting his hands on her money.
+When the it begins, it is clear that Oakley has just killed another widow, after first getting his hands on her money.
 But it is not the money he cares about.
-He hates these women and it gives him great satisfaction to kill them.
+He hates these women, and it gives him great satisfaction to kill them.
 But now, thoroughly sated from his recent murder, he is weary, listlessly lying in bed, with some of the money carelessly allowed to fall on the floor.
 He finally decides to visit his sister and sends her a telegram.

 Meanwhile, his niece, young Charlie (Teresa Wright), is first seen lying supine in bed in a way that matches her uncle when we first saw him, giving us just a hint of incest.
-Her fascination with her uncle is just a little unsettling in this regard.
-They both have the same name, and she is convinced that they are just alike, that they have a special connection between them.
-At first, she too is listless, just as her uncle was, but she suddenly decides to send him a telegram, inviting him to visit them, right after he has sent her mother a telegram saying that he is coming.
+Her fascination with her uncle is a little unsettling in this regard.
+They both have the same name, and she is convinced that they are alike, that they have a special connection between them.
+At first, she too is listless, as her uncle was, but she suddenly decides to send him a telegram, inviting him to visit them, right after he has sent her mother a telegram saying that he is coming.